Skip to main content

 Introducing Views

 Metadata management is hard.
 To often does the metadata get lost or is not properly documented, and often because the metadata system is to rigid to accomodate the needs of the users.
 The next version of Arkitekt will introduce the concept of "Views".
-Views are ways to describe the metadata of your data in a flexible way respecting the multi-dimensionality of your data.
+Views are ways to describe the metadata of your data in a flexible way.
+Your first channel of the image is supposed to be displayed in a certain color?
+Just add a RGBView to that channel.
+You want to describe the acquisition parameters of your image?
+Just add a AcquisitionView to the image.
+You want to indicate that this images pixel values represent labels (in a segmentation Map), just add a PixelView to the image, and map the labels to your Knowledge Entities.
+While your image-data might never change, the way you describe it can be as flexible as you need it to be.

 Introduction of Protocols